 This way, issuers are forced to take cardholders at their word.
 Mobile banking statistics in the US say that so-called “friendly fraud” accounts for over 60% of fraudulent activities on mobile devices.
-Unfortunately, there is no set of regulations that could completely protect merchants and issuers from this common type of fraud.
+The average cost of a single chargeback is expected to be $190 by 2023.

 Steps You Can Take to Secure Your Account

 It wasn’t long ago that banking was inconvenient and time-consuming.
-However, in 2021, people are now used to banking on their mobile devices, and most of them think their payments are secure.
+In 2022, people were used to banking on mobile devices, and most think their payments are secure.
 Mobile banking

-- Add a multi-factor authentication feature - An unusual mix of words and numbers won’t cut it all the time; this defense system can be beaten.
+- Add a multi-factor authentication feature: An unusual mix of words and numbers won’t cut it all the time; this defense system can be beaten.
 In addition to proper password hygiene, adding a multi-factor authentication feature will provide you with an additional layer of defense against persistent hackers.